avhijay/avhijay/README.md

-Hi, I’m @avhijay

-I’m interested in learning more about backend development and AI.
-I’m currently focusing on Java and Spring Boot to strengthen my backend skills.
+Backend developer | Java | Spring Boot

 I’m open to collaborating on projects related to Java, Spring Boot, or anything that helps me learn and grow in backend development.

 I can be reached at: parmaravhjay5049@gmail.com